killermann/samk.blog/content/2020/ceasefire-on-intentions/index.md

 And while those two examples might not actually be helping us in the long run, I do think that having a relationship with intentions will.

+Because the other thing that has happened as a byproduct of these goals, something that I believe is a completely unintended consequence, is that we've created a clear delineation of [whose suffering](/suffering-points/) we're allowed to attend to, and whom we should disregard.

+We've learned not to care about the pain felt by dominant group members, their feelings, or what's going on behind the scenes in their mind.
+We have language that mocks this -- "White tears," "Cis tears," etc. -- and we callously close the door to any conversations about "those people's" feelings.

+A lot of "those people" stand against the goals of social justice.
+They're actively trying to block our way.
+And a lot of "those people" are "our people," doing everything they can to stand alongside us, and help us advance toward living social justice.

+And which one of those groups is uniquely vulnerable to our cold shoulder?
+Our callous disregard for their feelings?
+Our mocking their pain?
+Guess which group we have the power to hurt.
+The answer completely revolves around intentions.

+Finally, if _our_ intentions are to create equity for all, a world where every person is able to be healthy, understood, educated, safe -- regardless of their identity, or position, or background -- how much room do we have for a "those people" at all?
+Or any outcome of our efforts that results in pain?

 <!-- ## Intentions are an Outcome

 We're all smushed onto this tiny Earth.
 From the first time we open our eyes, and even before, we're locked into a chain of cause and effect, input and output, intention and outcome.